 Up to and including the month in which you turn 18, you are unconditionally entitled to the Groeipakket if you live in Flanders.
 This means you do not need to meet any other requirements.
-You can work unlimited hours.
+You can work unlimited hours as a job student.

 Between the ages of 18 and 25 you are allowed to work as a student and still keep your Groeipakket if you:

-- engage in an independent activity for which no contributions are due when you are working in self-employed status as your primary occupation;
+- are self-employed for which no contributions are due when you are working in self-employed status as your primary occupation;

 - are not on social benefits.
 If you are on social benefits, you are not entitled to the Groeipakket for that month.
-Exception: receiving a social benefit resulting from employment within the context of dual learning or a paid traineeship contract is allowed on the other hand.
-Being on guaranteed minimum income benefit (leefloon) or an allowance for voluntary work are also allowed.
+Exception: receiving a social benefit resulting from employment within the context of dual learning, an occupational accident or an occupational disease are allowed.
+A paid traineeship contract, a guaranteed minimum income benefit or an allowance for voluntary work are also allowed.